ElijahHCO/Portfolio/README.md

 I am satisfied with my functionality and layout, as far as deliverables go.
 But i would like to tweak it if time permits.

 I am going to continue to work on getting this contact page to work smoothly the rest of this afternoon.

+I am having trouble figuring out how to make the contact page send me an email whenever the form submits